In a virtual address, President Zelenskyy calls on the U.S. to 'do more'

 Sullivan also told Patrushev, who is secretary of the Russian security council, that any use of chemical or biological weapons on Ukrainians would escalate U.S. responses against Russia.

-Last week, Congress approved a bill that provided $13.6 billion for military and humanitarian aid to Ukraine.
-President Biden also announced that the U.S. would ban Russian oil imports and attempt to take away Russia's trade relations status with the U.S.
+Just last week, Biden announced that the U.S. would ban Russian oil imports and attempt to take away Russia's trade relations status with the U.S., part of a larger move to punish Russia's economy for the invasion.

 Zelenskyy's address Wednesday follows one to Canada's Parliament on Tuesday and the British House of Commons on March 8 where he made similar asks for global assistance.